awesomemotive/one-click-demo-import/readme.txt

 This happens, because your hosting server is using a very old version of PHP.
 This plugin requires PHP version of at least **5.3.x**, but we recommend version *5.6.x*.
 Please contact your hosting company and ask them to update the PHP version for your site.

+== Screenshots ==

+1. Example of multiple predefined demo imports, that a user can choose from.
+2. How the import page looks like, when only one demo import is predefined.
+3. Example of how the import page looks like, when no demo imports are predefined a.k.a manual import.

 == Changelog ==

 = 1.1.3 =